MandarJKulkarni/KubeCron/README.md

     (It could be a micro-service as well)

     Create dockerfile to create the image containing your Python script.

+    Build the docker image and push it to Google container registry

     Create a Kubernetes cron yaml to call the script at a specified interval